thcasey3/lrengine/docs/source/auto_examples/zip_folders.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 27-28

-Create the start object, create a directory_map, and make a frame from the directory_map with depth of 1 and only consisting of folders.
-The means the names of the frame are a list of folders that are in the given path,
+Create the start object, create a directory_map, and make a frame from the directory_map with depth of 1 consisting only of folders.
+This means the names column of the frame consists of the names of the folders that reside at the given path,

 ..
 GENERATED FROM PYTHON SOURCE LINES 28-31